 Acquisition in 2006

-Tivella provides solutions for the video on demand and interactive services over IP marketplaces.
-It offers VIPbox, a software for IP-based set-top boxes; and TAS servers for providing administrative services for the VIPbox based set-top boxes networks.
-The company also provides corporate messaging and training, business updates, private channels, and information/announcements solutions for enterprise TV; and video/audio advertisements, price promotion, and product launch solutions for retail TV.
-In addition, it offers video-on-demand, video distribution from district level, real-time broadcasts, and e-rate certified solutions for education TV.
-The company was founded in 2001 and is headquartered in Half Moon Bay, California.
-As of January 9, 2007, Tivella, Inc. operates as a subsidiary of Cisco Systems, Inc.
+Tivella specializes in providing solutions for video on demand and interactive services over IP.
+The company offers VIPbox, a software tailored for IP-based set-top boxes, and TAS servers that manage administrative services for these networks.
+Tivella serves various sectors by delivering corporate messaging, training, business updates, and private channels for enterprise television, as well as video and audio advertisements for retail television.
+Additionally, the company offers video-on-demand services, district-level video distribution, real-time broadcasts, and e-rate certified solutions for educational institutions.
+Founded in 2001 and headquartered in Half Moon Bay, California, Tivella operates as a subsidiary of Cisco Systems.

 Greenfield Networks